mmistakes/minimal-mistakes/_posts/2023-07-19-multiplicative-smoothing.md

-## Lipschitz Smoothness to Incremental Stability
+## Lipschitz Smoothness for Incremental Stability
 Fundamentally, Lipschitz smoothness aims to measure the change of a function in response to input perturbations.
-To quantify perturbations over explanations, we introduce a metric of dissimilarity that counts the number of differences between binary vectors:
+To quantify perturbations over explanations, we introduce a metric of dissimilarity that counts the differences between binary vectors:

 $$ \Delta (\alpha, \alpha') = \# \{i : \alpha_i \neq \alpha_i '\} $$